 The hospice philosophy acknowledges death as the final stage.
 For this reason, Medicare covers nearly all costs.
 Read on for a complete explanation and requirements for coverage.

-- Hospice is a special way of caring for people who are terminally ill.
-Hospice care involves a team-oriented approach that addresses the medical, physical, social, emotional, and spiritual needs of the patient. care is a medical care service that provides health care and comfort services for terminally ill patients.
+- Hospice care is a medical care service that provides health care and comfort services for terminally ill patients.

-- Medicare Part A is hospital coverage for Medicare beneficiaries.
-It covers inpatient care in hospitals and skilled nursing facilities.
-It also covers limited home healthcare services and hospice care. covers the majority of costs for hospice benefits once the doctor determines the A person who has health care insurance through the Medicare or Medicaid programs. is terminally ill.
+- Medicare Part A covers the majority of costs for hospice benefits once the doctor determines the beneficiary is terminally ill.

 - Terminally ill beneficiaries must be certified by a doctor to have 6 months or less to live for hospice eligibility.